-Lackawanna Children and Youth Services will ensure child safety and family stability while respecting the rights and dignity of the family group.
+Lackawanna County Office of Youth and Family Services Will ensure child safety and family stability while respecting the rights and dignity of the family group.

-Lackawanna County Children and Youth will become an agency that practices research based clinical models of intervention.
+Lackawanna County Office of Youth and Family Services will become an agency that practices research based clinical models of intervention.
 The agency will provide a full array of services to ensure safety, permanency and well-being of the county’s children through the engagement and empowerment of families.

 General inquiries can be sent to our screening unit at the above local number during normal business hours or emailed to: